NicolasVelay/NicolasVelay/src/blog/new-blog-s3-cloudfront-aws-deploy.md

 <img height=300 src="https://i.gifer.com/2Gb.gif" alt="Magic" />

-You now have access to your site.
+We now have access to our site.

 > [!IMPORTANT]
 > We will continue, erm... not using the aws cli.
 But note that everything that we will do through the UI can be done with the aws cli.

 | So.. we're done ?

-Your site is ... not secure unfortunately, noted by the lock icon in the navbar of your browser.
-Also, what in hell is this URL ?
+Our site is ... not secure unfortunately, noted by the lock icon in the navbar of the browser.
+Also, nothing is cached, so everytime a user access a ressource, we're in for the full download.
+And finally... what in hell is this URL ?
 Do we really want to share that ?
 No, no, no...
 So it is time for...

 ## CloudFront